 – Then we’ll fly away from Signum, — Iatael declared.

 ‘No, you are not flying anywhere’, — the dragon’s voice burned my head as a furious lash.
-I knew: he wanted not just Iatael to hear him.
-We exchanged looks waiting for the dragon to continue.
-He was always near us, though unseen, he heard us and followed us.
+I knew: he wanted to be heard not just by Iatael.
+We exchanged the looks waiting for the dragon to continue.
+He was always close, though unseen, he heard us and followed us.
 This creature had its own will and its own twisted intelligence, a cold logic.
 Failing to take him into account was our grave mistake.

 ‘You are not flying anywhere, — Paraxis continued, — because I decided so’.